Tree names offer a slightly different take on the many nature names parents love.

 ALDER

 With -r ending names for boys on the rise, no surprise that Alder is seeing some use.
 Alder feels more modern than vintage picks like Alfred and Albert.
 There’s also Adler, but that takes us from trees to eagles.
-Alder trees are associated with many things, but here’s one fun fact – alder wood is often used for the bodies of electric guitars.
+The alder tree is associated with many things, but here’s one fun fact – alder wood is often used for the bodies of electric guitars.

 APPLE

 It’s easy to think of Apple as another outlandish celebrity choice.
 Or just an edible name, akin to Olive or Sage.
-But apple trees are quite common in the US, making Apple a cousin to Willow.
+But apple trees are quite common in the US, making Apple a potential cousin to Willow.
+It carries plenty of cultural significance, too.
+The Book of Genesis’ tells of the first woman and man, Adam and Eve, and their temptation by an apple.
+In Norse mythology, golden apples provide eternal youth.
+And that’s just two stories.

 ASH